 Your pond might not look crystal-clear from Day 1 – and that’s normal!

-A newly built pond will often look brown and mucky right after construction.
-This issue will work itself out in a few days as the debris settles and the skimmer does its work.
+A newly built pond will often look brown and cloudy right after construction.
+Even after a good thorough washing and rinsing of the pond rock and pond gravels, it is typical to have some suspended silt in the water. the This issue will work itself out in a few days as the fine dust and debris settles out and the skimmer does its work.

-Ponds often go through an additional green phase, when the growth of single-cell algae outpaces the growth of beneficial bacteria.
+New ponds sometimes go through an initial green phase.
+The green you see is actually a single cell algae living off of the excess nutrients in the pond.
+If the pond water is green it simply means that the growth of single-cell algae is outpacing the growth of beneficial bacteria.
 This phase, too, will work itself out over a few weeks as the bacteria colonies grow.
 You can help speed this process along by adding Pond Starter Bacteria to the pond two to three times a week.

 How to Introduce New Fish